-Lead Reading Teacher Donna Angelli said she and her colleagues knew in the late 1990s that the answer was to find a structured reading program to remediate decoding problems efficiently and effectively in large classes.
+Lead Reading Teacher Donna Angelli said she and her colleagues knew in the late 1990s that the answer was to find a structured Reading program to remediate decoding problems efficiently and effectively in large classes.
 Classes at Breed Middle School routinely have more than 25 students, many of whom are classified as ELL.

 Teachers implemented Corrective Reading in Grades 6-8 during the 2001-2002 school year.
-Success was quick - the percentage of students scoring Proficient on the English Language Arts portion of the Massachusetts Comprehensive Assessment System (MCAS) jumped 20 percentage points during the first year of implementation.
-Angelli said scores declined slightly in 2006 because of a large influx of Special Education students and ELL
+Success was quick - the percentage of students scoring Proficient on the English Language Arts portion of the Massachusetts Comprehensive

-^{} First year of implementation.
+\ First year of implementation.

+"Within the first two weeks, students begin to acquire Reading skills, gain confidence, and actually volunteer in class to read because they finally can."

+Principal James Ridley

-"Within the first two weeks, students begin to acquire reading skills, gain confidence, and actually volunteer in class to read because they finally can."
-Principal James Ridley students reading below the Grade 3 level.
-Seventy-five percent of her students during the 2005-2006 school year didn't live in English-speaking homes.
+Assessment System (MCAS) jumped 20 percentage points during the first year of implementation.
+Angelli said scores declined slightly in 2006 because of a large influx of Special Education and ELL students reading below the Grade 3 level.
+Seventy-five percent of Angelli's students during the 2005-2006 school year didn't live in Englishspeaking homes.

 "We grab these scared, fragile kids as quickly as we can to give them the decoding skills they need to boost their confidence and get them on their way.
 Corrective Reading gives me the tools to help them succeed," she said.

 Despite the Grade 7 dip in scores, Grade 8 students outperformed the district in 2006: 61% scored Proficient or Advanced in English Language Arts, compared to 52% district-wide.
 "This shows what we can accomplish over time with our students," Angelli said.

 "The very structure and predictability of Corrective Reading makes sense for students," she said.
 "And the point system within the program provides instant gratification, which means they buy in at the very beginning.
 The incentive is simple, yet extremely rewarding - 'I'm becoming a better reader each day.'"

-Discipline Problems Decline Success with CorrectiveReading was quite quick on the disciplinary front as well.
+Discipline Problems Decline

+Success with Corrective Reading was quite quick on the disciplinary front as well.

 "Within two weeks, discipline problems virtually disappeared," Angelli said.
 "That's because Corrective Reading is so intense and engaging that students soon realized they were gaining the skills necessary to be successful.
 These kids are completely aware of what they are lacking, which really hurts and often manifests itself in inappropriate behavior.
-They'd rather have us think they are jerks than think they are stupid.
 The rapid rate at which students acquire skills and confidence with this program quickly diminishes the need to act out."

-New Year, Continued Success Principal James Ridley said math and social studies teachers continue to tell the same story every fall.
+New Year, Continued Success

+Principal James Ridley said Math and Social Studies teachers continue to tell the same story every fall.

 "At the beginning of the school year, struggling readers crouch down behind their textbooks so no one will call on them to read out loud," he said.

-Ridley added, "Within the first two weeks, students begin to acquire reading skills, gain confidence, and actually volunteer in class to read because they finally can."
+Ridley added, "Within the first two weeks, students begin to acquire Reading skills, gain confidence, and actually volunteer in class to read because they finally can."